Barrick ends hostile bid for Newmont, signs Nevada joint venture

-(Reuters) - Barrick Gold Corp has withdrawn its proposal to buy Newmont Mining Corp, the companies said on Monday, ending a hostile takeover effort that sought to unite the world’s two biggest gold producers.
+(Reuters) - Barrick Gold Corp withdrew its $18 billion bid for its biggest rival Newmont Mining Corp, ending a hostile and bitter takeover effort that sought to unite the world’s two biggest gold producers.

-Newmont and Barrick have instead signed an agreement to create a joint venture for their mining operations in Nevada, the companies said.
+The companies said they have instead signed an agreement to create a joint venture for their operations in Nevada, where Newmont has 19 mines adjacent to Barrick’s.

-Barrick launched an $18 billion takeover offer for Newmont last month, which was rejected by Newmont.
-The companies have been embroiled in a bitter war of words over the deal.
+Barrick launched a bid for Newmont last month, but was rejected by Newmont.
+The chief executives of the companies have been trading insults, bringing to fore the deep personality and cultural differences between the world’s two biggest gold producers.

-Last week, top Barrick shareholders urged the gold miner to strike an agreement for the Nevada operations.
-Both companies agreed to combine their Nevada assets to cut costs, but were so far unable to hammer out a solution on how it should be done.

-The companies said on Monday Barrick will operate the joint venture and will be the majority owner, with 61.5 percent stake.
+Barrick’s offer included Newmont ditching its previously announced takeover of Canada’s Goldcorp Inc, which on Monday backed the joint venture plans.

 “We are finally taking down the fences to operate Nevada as a single entity in order to deliver full value to both sets of shareholders,” Barrick Chief Executive Officer Mark Bristow said in a statement.